-PY 2016 Priorities, Objectives and Outcomes
+PY 2018 Priorities, Objectives and Outcomes

-During the 2017 Action Plan program year (October 1, 2017 - September 30, 2018), the Village will focus on the following objectives identified in the Consolidated Plan, working to address the community priority needs and outcomes of affordable and decent housing, and the accessibility and availability of a suitable living environment, while also expanding economic opportunities for low- and moderate-income persons.
+During the 2018 Action Plan program year (October 1, 2018 - September 30, 2019), the Village will focus on the following objectives, as identified in the Consolidated Plan: 1.)
+Working to address the communities priority needs and outcomes of affordable and decent housing; 2.)
+Working to address the accessibility and availability of a suitable living environment; and 3.)
+Expanding economic opportunities for low and moderate-income persons.

 Housing: The housing and homeless needs in Oak Park center on the lack of affordable units.
-According to the 2007-2011 Comprehensive Housing Affordability Strategy (CHAS) data, 73% of all low/mod persons living in Oak Park are experiencing at least one of the four housing problems (lacks complete kitchen facilities, lacks complete plumbing facilities, more than one person per room, cost burden greater than 30%).
-A total of 34.9% of Oak Park residents are cost burdened, of which 13.9% are severely cost burdened (spending more than 50% income on housing).
-According to the National Alliance to End Homelessness, when housing accounts for 50 percent of more of a household's resources, any unexpected financial crisis could jeopardize housing stability and lead to an increased risk of homelessness.
-The Village is committed to providing affordable housing through fair housing outreach and education, by providing single-family and small rental housing rehab loan programs, by reducing lead hazards in homes, and by increasing and preserving affordable housing.
+According to Comprehensive Housing Affordability Strategy (CHAS) data, 73% of all low/mod persons living in Oak Park are experiencing at least one of the four housing problems (lacks complete kitchen facilities, lacks complete plumbing facilities, more than one person per room, cost burden greater than 30%).

+A total of 34.9% of Oak Park residents are cost burdened, of which 13.9% are severely cost burdened (spending more than 50% of income on housing).
+According to the National Alliance to End Homelessness, when housing accounts for 50% of more of a household's resources, any unexpected financial crisis could jeopardize housing stability and lead to an increased risk of homelessness.

+The Village is committed to providing affordable housing through fair housing outreach and education, by providing single-family and small rental housing rehab loan programs, by reducing lead hazards in homes and by increasing and preserving affordable housing.
 Oak Park may also work with the County to determine how to utilize HOME funds to address housing priorities.
 In fact, the Village's Housing priorities are linked with Cook County's for this Action Plan, as the Village is a member of the Cook County HOME Consortium.
-In addition to being in sync with Cook County's Housing priorities, the consultation and citizen participation process - in conjunction with feedback from Village of Oak Park leadership and analysis of the data - determined three primary priorities within housing.
-Those are affordable housing, aging in place, and repair assistance for both renterand owner-occupied units.
+In addition to being in sync with Cook County's Housing priorities, the consultation and citizen participation process, in conjunction with feedback from Village of Oak Park leadership and analysis of the data, determined three primary priorities within housing.
+Those three priorities are as follows: 1.)
+Affordable housing; 2.)
+Aging in place; and 3.)
+Repair assistance for both renter-and owner-occupied units.

-Public Infrastructure: While the Village is constantly upgrading and maintaining infrastructure, CDBG funding will focus primarily on Infrastructure improvements within CDBG Target Areas for improving streets, alleys and water/sewer mains.
+Public Infrastructure: Infrastructure improvements will be made within CDBG Target Areas for improving streets and alleys.
 With regard to sidewalks, locations throughout the entire Village will be improved to allow for safer and more accessible mobility, particularly pedestrian mobility.

-Public Infrastructure needs were determined by obtaining a combination of input from Village leadership, subrecipient agencies (CDBG- or ESG-funded non-profits) and other non-profit service providers, community stakeholders, and Village residents.
+Public Infrastructure needs were determined by obtaining a combination of input from Village leadership, sub-recipient agencies (CDBG or ESG-funded non-profits) and other non-profit service providers, community stakeholders and Village residents.
 The consultation and citizen participation process, in conjunction with feedback from Village of Oak Park leadership and analysis of the data, determined that Public Infrastructure is a high priority.